wp-plugins/wordpress-bootstrap-css/readme.txt

 == Screenshots ==

-1. Here you select which CSS to use and then save settings
+1. Here you select which CSS to use.

+2. If you prefer you can specifiy your own custom reset CSS file.
+You could use this if you wanted to use a Twitter Bootstrap CSS library that you have created yourself (useful until we implement a LESS compiler into the plugin).

-2. Assuming you select Twitter Bootstrap CSS, you may now select which Twitter Bootstrap libraries to include
+3. Assuming you select Twitter Bootstrap CSS, you may now select which Twitter Bootstrap Javascript libraries to include

-3. You may input an URL of a CSS file that you would like to have included immediately following the reset/Bootstrap CSS

-4. You may choose to hotlink the CSS and Javascript files, or serve them from your web server.
-(All files are included with the plugin download)
+4. You have the option of including any selected Javascript libraries in the HEAD of your WordPress document.
+This is not recommended for various performance reason.
+You can also selected to enable our WordPress Shortcode library.

+5. A new feature as of version 2.0.2a.
+Plugin/Theme Developers can now include Twitter Bootstrap CSS in the WordPress Admin screen.
+Don't select this unless you know you need it - no harm if you do, but no point otherwise.

+6. As of version 2.0.2a, we've included a news feed on the Dashboard.
+If you don't want it displayed, select this to hide it.

 == Changelog ==